 Sarah joined Watsi on January 9th, 2021.
-Nine months ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sarah's most recent donation supported Duncan, a strong and optimistic man from Kenya, for pain-relieving spinal fusion surgery.
+Two years ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sarah's most recent donation supported Ann, a 16-year-old student from Kenya, to fund a single contracture release.

 Sarah has funded healthcare for 29 patients in 7 countries.